purescript-polyform/polyform/README.md

 # purescript-polyform

-Validation toolkit plus alternative codec type formulation build on top.
+Validation toolkit plus alternative codec type formulation.

 Sorry for this sparse docs.
 I hope to extend them soon.
 Till then it is just better to look at the real world examples (json duals etc.) in `purescript-polyform-validators`.